Caring for YOU with Family-Centered Care

 Dublin A.C.T.
 Coalition

 The Dublin A.C.T.
-(Adolescents and Community Together) Coalition was created in 2008 and focuses on drug prevention strategies.
+(Adolescents and Community Together) Coalition was created in 2008 and focuses on substance abuse prevention strategies.
 The mission of the program is to prevent and reduce substance abuse in our community.
 The Coalition works on education and prevention in the areas of underage drinking, drug abuse, community support and awareness, and health and safety of the youth in our community.
 Any individual passionate about youth and creating an environment of healthy choices is welcome as a member.

 Healthy Bodies/Healthy Futures